meganzhao/Interview-Problems/README.md

 # Interview-Problems
-Implementation of the interview problems from The Algorithm Design Manuel by Steven S. Skiena A function to perform the integer divison without using the / or * operatiors
+Implementation of the interview problems from The Algorithm Design Manuel by Steven S. Skiena

+## Problems Descriptions
+TADM_1_28: performs the integer divison without using the / or * operatiors; takes the arguments of divident and divisor.